bansal6498/.NET-Angular-Interview-Questions/System Design/Repository Pattern.md

 2.  **Code Reusability:** Centralizes data access logic, making it reusable across the application.
 3.  **Testability:** Abstracts data access, allowing the use of mock objects for testing.
 4.  **Flexibility:** Supports switching between different data sources (e.g., SQL, NoSQL) with minimal changes to the business layer.
-5.  **Readability and Maintainability:** Provides a clean API for accessing data.
+5.  **Readability and Maintainability:** Provides a clean API for accessing data.</br>

+**🔑 Interview-Ready Answer**

+“The repository pattern abstracts the data access layer and provides a clean separation between business logic and data access logic.
+Its benefits include better separation of concerns, reusability of data access code, easier unit testing by mocking repositories, flexibility to switch databases, improved maintainability, and consistency in data access.
+For example, instead of directly using EF Core in controllers, I would inject an IEmployeeRepository that provides methods like GetEmployees() or AddEmployee().
+This makes the application more testable, flexible, and maintainable.”
 ### Implementation of Repository Pattern in .NET
 #### Step 1: Define the Model
 ```csharp